Skip to Content

-Arts and crafts have long brought people together, and the Student Equity and Engagement Center used this idea with a traditional twist.
+Arts and crafts have long brought people together, and the Office of Diversity and Inclusion (ODI) used this idea with a traditional twist.
 Students gathered in the Hedgecock atrium last evening and learned to make dreamcatchers and nature owls to celebrate Native American Heritage month.

 “A dreamcatcher was to be hung on cradle boards for babies to play with.
 Once the dream catchers disintegrated or fell apart, that means that your baby is coming into the next stage of life,” event Leader Latoya Kugler said.